In this article, we will discuss how to use Hibernate ORM Framework to perform CRUD operations against the MySQL database.

 Learn Hibernate ORM Framework at Hibernate Tutorial

-Hibernate is a Java-based ORM tool that provides a framework for mapping application domain objects to the relational database tables and vice versa.
+Hibernate is a Java-based ORM tool that provides a framework for mapping application domain objects to relational database tables and vice versa.
 It provides a reference implementation of the Java Persistence API, which makes it a great choice as an ORM tool with the benefits of loose coupling.

 - saveOrUpdate(Object object) Method - This method either save(Object) or update(Object) the given instance, depending upon the resolution of the unsaved-value checks (see the manual for a discussion of unsaved-value checking).